Discover and book the best Vatican tours

 Not all Vatican tour tickets include access to St. Peter’s Basilica.
 You must purchase tickets that specifically include access to the basilica.

 The Vatican Museums are open from 08:30 AM to 06:30 PM on Monday to Saturday.
 The last section of the galleries closes at 04:30 PM, and all visitors are required to leave the presentation rooms by 06:00 PM.
-These opening times were updated following the return to regular operations in 2023.

 Many people find that taking a guided tour of the Vatican is a convenient and informative way to explore all the attractions in the city.
 Guided tours often offer skip-the-line access and early bird admission to the museums, which can help avoid crowds.